davidshumway/maldidb-1/README.md

 PostgreSQL does not need to be installed on the system beforehand unless performing a manual installaion.

+Running `docker-compose up --build` the first time may take 15-30 minutes to complete.
+However, successive builds should complete within 15-30 seconds.

 ## Manual install
 ### Install prerequisites
 - R